AutoMapper/AutoMapper/docs/Custom-value-resolvers.md

     .ForMember(dest => dest.Foo, opt => opt.ResolveUsing((src, dest, destMember, context) => context.Items["Foo"]));
 ```

+### ForPath

+Similar to ForMember, from 6.1.0 there is ForPath.
+Check out [the tests](https://github.com/AutoMapper/AutoMapper/search?utf8=%E2%9C%93&q=ForPath&type=) for examples.

 ### Resolvers and conditions

 For each property mapping, AutoMapper attempts to resolve the destination value **before** evaluating the condition.
 So it needs to be able to do that without throwing an exception even if the condition will prevent the resulting value from being used.